islomov/AvatarDrawable/README.md

 ## Notice

-Textsize is in sp format you dont have to convert it to pixels.
+Textsize is in sp format you dont have to convert it to pixels.<br/>
 Width and height are in dp format you don't have to conver it to pixels also